 Will kennel cough go away on its own?

-Yes, kennel cough can go away on its own and in will clear up within three weeks without any treatment.
+Yes, kennel cough can go away on its own and it will clear up within three weeks without any treatment.

 How do you get rid of kennel cough?

-While most cases of kennel cough will resolve without treatment medication from your veterinarian may speed up recovery during the course of infection.
+While most cases of kennel cough will resolve without treatment medication from your veterinarian may speed up recovery during infection.